Congratulations and welcome! You’ve been accepted to the 2017 Fall entering class at Suffolk University Law School.

 due August 21

-If you need special access, equipment, or other accommodation, go to the office of the Dean of Students on the 4th floor by this date.
+If you need special access, equipment, or other accommodation, contact the office of the Dean of Students on the 4th floor by this date.

 due September 2